42 Icebreakers for High School Students That Really Work

 Get to know your students and foster classroom respect.

 The first few days of school are so important—it’s a chance to get to know your new students and set the tone for the year ahead.
-But finding the right high school and middle school icebreakers can be a real challenge.
-Older kids can see the usual “getting-to-know-you” activities coming from a mile away.
+But finding icebreakers for high school students can be a real challenge.
+Older kids can see the usual “getting to know you” activities coming from a mile away.
 And they don’t want to risk looking silly or awkward in front of their peers.
-So in order to gain real buy-in, you’ll need to choose activities that are meaningful and fun.
-The key is to make them forget themselves temporarily because they are so wrapped up in the game or challenge.
-We have a little bit of everything on this list, from speed-dating-inspired activities to snowball fights.
-Try one of these high school and middle school icebreakers to start off your year on the right foot!

-Getting To Know You Icebreakers
+Getting To Know You Icebreakers for High School Students

 Here’s a tip: Before you ask kids to tell you about themselves, be sure to introduce yourself first!
 We’ve got a great list of ways to introduce yourself to students here, and a lot of these can be flipped for your students to use too.

-2. Would You Rather
+2. Would You Rather?

 Would you rather … do math homework or go for a 2-mile run?
 Read a book or watch a movie?
 Wrestle a gorilla or swim with alligators?
 No matter what questions you ask, this is such a fun way for kids to mix and mingle.
 Pose your question, then have kids move to different sides of the room to show their answers.
 Give them a few minutes to chat about the topic before moving on to the next one.
-Check out the section with Would You Rather questions on this list to get started.
+Check out the Would You Rather questions on this list to get started.

 3. Classmate Bingo